-Queen Elizabeth II Spends the Night in Hospital After Canceling Visit to Northern Ireland - E!
+Queen Elizabeth II Advised by Doctors to Rest for At Least 2 Weeks - E!
 Online

-Queen Elizabeth is on the mend following a hospitalization, which prompted Her Majesty to cancel a trip to Northern Ireland.
+Queen Elizabeth II is on the mend following a hospitalization, which prompted Her Majesty to cancel a trip to Northern Ireland.

 On Thursday, Oct.
 21, Buckingham Palace said in a statement, "Following medical advice to rest for a few days, The Queen attended hospital on Wednesday afternoon for some preliminary investigations, returning to Windsor Castle at lunchtime today, and remains in good spirits."

-Note: UPDATE: Buckingham Palace is providing an update on Queen Elizabeth II's health.